Refer to the guide Setting up and getting started.

 Return to Table Of Contents

-The proposed tag filtering mechanism is facilitated by FilterCommandParser
+The proposed tag filtering mechanism is facilitated by FilterCommandParser, FilterCommand, and FilterTagPredicate.

 Given below is an example usage scenario and how the tag filtering mechanism behaves at each step.